appsecnz/appsecnz.github.io/conference/index.md

 ### Conference Special Features

-**Lunch Service -** This year, we will again be working with the catering team at AUT, to provide an on-site option for lunch each day, at an additional cost.
-Lunch will be $30 per person (plus GST and booking fees) and pre-purchase will be required (as part of your conference and/or training registration).
-Complimentary lunch will be provided to speakers, trainers, and sponsor exhibitors.
-We are offering this service as a convenience - you are, as always, welcome to explore the area and find lunch on your own.

-**Delegate Lounge -** Throughout the main conference on Thursday and Friday, we'll have a Delegate Lounge available in Room WA224A.
-The entrance to the Delegate Lounge is from the Sponsor Exhibition Area.
-The Delegate Lounge is a great place to catch up with colleagues or add a few pieces to one of the ongoing **LEGO Build** projects.
+**Delegate Lounge -** Throughout the main conference on Thursday and Friday, we'll have a Delegate Lounge available (Location TBC).
+The Delegate Lounge is a great place to catch up with colleagues, or add a few pieces to one of the ongoing **LEGO Build** projects.

 **Delegate Lounge Hours:**

-   * Thursday (5 September): 10:15 a.m. - 6:00 p.m.
+   * Thursday (4 September): 10:15 a.m. - 6:00 p.m.
-   * Friday (6 September): 8:00 a.m. - 5:00 p.m.
+   * Friday (5 September): 8:00 a.m. - 5:00 p.m.

-**LEGO Build -** In a corner of the **Delegate Lounge**, we'll have a table set up, for conference participants to help out with building a number of LEGO sets throughout the event.
+**LEGO Build -** In the **Delegate Lounge**, we'll have a table set up, for conference participants to help out with building a number of LEGO sets throughout the event.
 The conference A/V team will create a stop-motion video of the builds during the conference, and we'll view the finished video during the Closing Session on Friday.

 As an added bonus, some lucky conference delegate(s) will go home with LEGO sets, as prizes in our Door Prize Draw at the Closing Session of the conference.
-All unique sets *completed* during the conference will be included in the top prize, while each duplicate/incomplete/unopened set will be drawn as a separate, 'lesser' prize.
+Most of the unique sets *completed* during the conference will be included in the top prize, while certain sets will be set aside as separate prizes, along with each duplicate/incomplete/unopened set.

 To be eligible to win LEGO sets, or other door prizes, you'll need to visit with each of our sponsors and have them stamp your entry card.
-Drop boxes for completed entry cards will be available at the Conference Information Desks (on Level 3 and in the Sponsor Exhibition area).
+Drop boxes for completed entry cards will be available at the Conference Information Desks (in the Level 1 atrium and in the Sponsor Exhibition area).

 <!--
 The **LEGO Build** is brought to you by our **LEGO Build Sponsor, [IriusRisk](https://iriusrisk.com)**.